• HOME

 Is it dangerous to travel as a woman to India?

-I have got so many warnings and worrying comments from family, friends, colleagues and whoever I told I was going to India without any male companion.
+I have gotten so many warnings and worrying comments from family, friends, colleagues, and whoever I told I was going to India without any male companion.
 Every single comment made me doubt a little bit if it was safe.

 Even the second time I had a couple of minor doubts when people came with their danger warnings.
 I am glad I am a stubborn, persistent human being that lets the wanderlust win over fear.